Oasis Advanced Gastroenterology

 About 75% of adults have hemorrhoids at some point during their lifetime.
 While hemorrhoids usually resolve naturally, some hemorrhoids are stubborn, persistent, and painful.
 At Oasis Advanced Gastroenterology, nationally recognized gastroenterologist Mehrdad Asgeri, MD, expertly diagnoses and treats all types of hemorrhoids, including hemorrhoid complications.
-Call the Palm Springs, California, office or click on the scheduling tool now.
+Oasis Advanced Gastroenterology, located in Palm Springs serves Rancho Mirage, Indio, La Quinta, and Palm Desert, CA. Call the Palm Springs, California, office or click the online appointment maker to book now.

 Hemorrhoids are dilated veins in your rectum or anus.
 This vein swelling can cause a variety of troublesome and highly uncomfortable issues.